Rugby league in Greece: 9's Teams

+National teams

-National team
+Men's team

 The first representative game involving Greece was played in 2003 against New Caledonia with Greece winning 26–10.
 The first representative game played in Greece was played in 2006 with Greece defeating Serbia 44–26 in Athens.
 These teams were not recognised by the Greek sports Authorities.
 In 2011 a touring GB Student "Pioneers" team played a game vs an unofficial "national" team consisting of players from the two Rhodes teams in Rhodes island.
 The Pioneers won.
 In October 2013 the Greece National Team (under the authority of the newly formatted HFRL) played an international against Hungary in Budapest.
 The Greek team was a mixture of local players from the fledgling Greek national competition and heritage players from Australia.
 Greece won the game 90–0.

 In 2014, Greece participated in the RLEF European Championship C. Greeks won the tournament (32–18 vs Malta and 68–16 vs the Czech Rep.).

 In 2014, Greece won the Balkan Cup in Belgrade, Serbia (58–4 vs Bosnia/Herzegovina and 50–22 vs Serbia).

 In 2015 Greece withdrew from the RLEF European Championship C in Malta, due to financial reasons.
 Greeks played the home match vs Spain (lost by 4–76).
-That was the first Greek National team consisted only by domestic players.
+That was the first Greece national team consisted only by domestic players.

 After the recognition of the sport by the Ministry of Culture and Sports in 2016, the Hellenic federation of Modern Pentathlon, formed a rugby league committee.
 As a result, the first recognised by the country's highest sport authority National Team, played twice vs Italy in L'Aquila and in Nikaea Piraeus.
 The opponent LIRFL is the only RL governing body recognised in Italy by the Italian Olympic Committee (CONI).

+The Greek Men’s side made history by advancing to the final 16 of the delayed 2021 Rugby League World Cup, they had a very hard group with host nation England and eventual runners up Samoa in their pool and France who have played international rugby league for over 50 years.

+Women's team

-A women's national team was established in 2019 and played in the 2022 Rugby League Women's European Championship B.
+The women's national team was established in 2019 and played in the 2022 Rugby League Women's European Championship B in which they won the southern group.
+In 2024, Greece took part in qualification for the 2026 World Cup, but were knocked out in the play-off for the World Series.